Robinsons Galleria: Incidents

+Urban legends

+In the 1990s, an urban legend circulated claiming that a half-snake, half-human creature lived in the basement of the mall.
+The story alleged that the creature was the twin sibling of Robina Gokongwei (then-president and COO of Robinsons Retail), and that it watched potential victims from the fitting rooms of the mall's department store.
+According to the rumor, the creature would abduct selected women and was kept by the Gokongwei family as a supposed lucky charm.
+Among its supposed victims were actresses Alice Dixson and Rita Avila.
+Although the rumor is widely regarded as an urban myth, it gained Internet popularity in 2010 after a YouTube video claiming to depict the creature had circulated online.

+In 2008, Gokongwei denied the legend as fake and asserted that the tale emerged from the "market competition".
+One of the alleged victims, Dixson, also dismissed the entire narrative as fake.
+In 2018, she would later appear in a Robinsons Galleria video advertisement lampooning the urban legend and in 2020, made a YouTube video wishing to put the rumors to rest.

+In January 2025, ahead of Chinese New Year (during the Year of the Snake), Gokongwei poked fun at the urban legend in a Facebook post featuring herself posing with snake decorations at a Robinsons mall.
+In March 2026, Gokongwei made an appearance at the Robinsons Trade Partners Night with a Medusa-inspired headdress.

 Redevelopment

 The mall has undergone several renovations since it opened in 1990.
-In 2012, the mall took its major facelift with an additional GLA of around 100,000 square meters that can cater to at least 50 tenants.
+In 2012, the mall underwent a major facelift, adding an additional GLA of around 100,000 square meters to accommodate at least 50 tenants.
 The said developments expanded the mall's GLA to 216,000 square meters.

 The latest redevelopment started in 2016. and will be done in 2 phases.
 The first renovation phase was from May to October 2016, while the second phase was to begin in May 2017.
-Aside from major renovations within the mall, the mall veranda will host more service stores related to health and beauty.
-There will be an upper veranda on the 3rd floor, formerly occupying the sports loop, that will accommodate more dining choices.
+Aside from major renovations within the mall, the veranda will host more health and beauty service stores.
+There will be an upper veranda on the 3^{rd} floor, formerly the sports loop, to accommodate more dining options.
 The mall's renovation is almost complete.

 The mall's renovation added wooden elements, a design similar to Robinsons Galleria Cebu.

 Transportation links

 The mall, being at the corner of two busy thoroughfares, is considered a major transport hub for commuters going between Metro Manila and Rizal, with five distinct public transport terminals serving jeepney routes, bus routes, UV Express routes, and Premium Point-to-Point (P2P) bus routes.